 Embezzlement Law in California

 Embezzlement is the "illegal transfer of money or property for personal use."
-Common types of embezzlement are credit card fraud, false records (invoices or accounts) to conceal a theft, stealing small amounts of money or property over time and theft involving a large amount of money at once.
-Embezzlement is prosecuted in California under Penal Code section 503.
-Embezzlement is "the fradulent appropriation of property by a peron to whom it has been entrusted."
-In most embezzlement cases there is a relationship of trust and confidence between the defendant and the victim.
-If there is no relationship of trust then you will be prosecuted under the theft law.
-Examples of relationships of trust include, employer and employee, a doctor and office manager, and a lawfirm and in-house accountant.
-In oder for the prosecutor to obtain a conviction for embezzlement the following elements must be proved:
+This can include credit card fraud, false records (invoices or accounts) to conceal a theft, stealing small amounts of money or property over time and theft involving a large amount of money at once.
+Embezzlement is prosecuted under California Penal Code section 503.

 - The defendant had a relationship with the victim/owner;